KittyGiraudel/sass-guidelines/index.md

 ### Vendors folder

 And last but not least, most projects will have a `vendors/` folder containing all the CSS files from external libraries and frameworks – Normalize, Bootstrap, jQueryUI, FancyCarouselSliderjQueryPowered, and so on.
-Putting those aside in the same folder is a good way to tell “Hey, this is not from me, not my code, not my responsibility”.
+Putting those aside in the same folder is a good way to say “Hey, this is not from me, not my code, not my responsibility”.

 * `_normalize.scss`
 * `_bootstrap.scss`